wandb/weave/docs/docs/guides/evaluation/scorers.md

 **How It Works:**

-- Uses an LLM to extract unique entities from the output and context.
+- Uses an LLM to extract unique entities from the output and context and calculates recall.
-- Calculates recall as the proportion of entities in the output that are present in the context.
+- **Recall** indicates the proportion of important entities from the context that are captured in the output, helping to assess the model's effectiveness in retrieving relevant information.
 - Returns a dictionary with the recall score.

 **Notes:**